robt1019/myware/apps/physics-simulator/physics-simulator.md

 Step 1) Deploy something using something modern (hello world)
-  - Github pages?
   - Heroku?
 Fuck it I'll just use this
   - Just deploy client code to start with - Use React - make some hello world shit
   - use semantic release to automate all the shit
+  - tag hello world generated app with a version and deploy it using semantic release and Travis